1

 Anyone who is sexually active can get syphilis, but some people have an increased risk of acquiring syphilis.
 Your risk of syphilis may be higher if you:

-• Are gay, bisexual or a man who has sex with men (MSM).
+• Are gay, bisexual or another man who has sex with men (MSM).

 • Have unprotected sex, especially if you have several partners.